jdi-docs/jdi-light/source/includes/_tutorial.md

 Pretty good.
 Now we will optimize previous example using forms. <br/>
 Let's move elements placed on Login Form in separate UI Object _LoginForm_<br/><br/><br/>

-And place LoginForm in root UI Object - JDI Site<br/><br/><br/>
+And place LoginForm as root UI Object on **JDI Site** class<br/><br/><br/>

-Now we can rewrite test in the following way:
+Now we can rewrite test in the following way:<br/>
 _Note: **ROMAN** is a business entity User that associated with Login Form<br/><br/><br/>_

 User class is simple data class with two String fields that has same names as TextFields in LoginForm. <br/>
-In this way you can fill any types of elements in form that can be filled: TextField, TextArea, Checkbox, DropDown etc. <br/>
+In this way you can fill any types of elements in Form that can be filled: TextField, TextArea, Checkbox, DropDown etc. <br/>
 _We will go through this in Contact Form example._<br/>

 ```java